git-lfs/git-lfs/ROADMAP.md

 * Automatic GC for the `.git/lfs/objects` directory.
 * Client side metrics reporting, so the Git LFS server can optionally track how clients are performing.
+* Ability to remove objects from the command line through the API.

 ## Possible Features